SentryoZ/task-manager-front-end/README.md

 ---

 ## Contact 👨‍💻
-- Let me know if there is any bug or error.
+- Let me know if there are any bugs or errors.
 Thanks.

 ---